andyl/vagrant_base/README.md

 Run these commands:

+    # get the name of the base-box you want to package
+    vboxmanage list vms
     vagrant ssh -c util/x-ansible/bin/boxprep
-    vagrant package
+    vagrant package --base <YOURBOX>

 Your new base box will be written to `package.box`.
-You can share your base box publically on Ansible Cloud, or keep it local for private use.
+You can use this new base box like any other Vagrant box.
+You can share your base box publically on Vagrant Cloud, or keep it local for private use.

 ## Support